Lawliet0813/DebtWiseAI/docs/ARCHITECTURE.md

                        └──────────────────┘
 ```

 The backend exposes stateless JSON endpoints; clients authenticate using JWT bearer tokens.
-The storage layer is abstracted in `services/` to facilitate swapping the JSON file for PostgreSQL or Firestore without modifying business logic.
+The storage layer is abstracted in `services/` to facilitate swapping the JSON file for Supabase's Postgres backend without modifying business logic.

 ## Modules